genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 > In unix, we commonly split those two jobs between two different tools:
 >
 > - **`tar`** (short for "tape archive") only does the *bundling*.
 It glues files and
-> directories together into one file, keeping the folder structure intact.
+> directories together into one big file that's easy to move around, keeping the folder structure intact.
 By itself, a `.tar` file is no smaller than the files inside it.
 >
 > - **`gzip`** only does the *compressing*.
 It shrinks a single file
 > and adds `.gz` to the name.